Skip to main content

 Please Create A Marquee

-History of ICSJ
+History of ICSJ School

-Ten years after the founding of Immaculate Conception Church, Reverend Thaddeus Butler undertook the construction of a grade school in 1869 with the assistance of the Sisters of Saint Dominic from Wisconsin.
+Ten years after the founding of Immaculate Conception Church, Reverend Thaddeus Butler undertook the construction of a parish grade school in 1869 with the assistance of the Sisters of Saint Dominic from Wisconsin.
 In 1871, the Great Chicago Fire burned down the church, convent, and school.
 In 1878, the construction of a new church and three-story school was completed.
 Immaculate Conception School continued to flourish, and by the late 1930s, the girls’ and boys’ basketball teams dominated the league.

 After WWII, expanding enrollment mandated a more modern facility.
 Pastor John Fleming secured $500,000 from the Parish, and the new school building opened its doors in the fall of 1952.
 For decades, Immaculate Conception was a cornerstone of the Old Town community.
 However, the changing neighborhood landscape in later decades resulted in declining enrollment, and Pastor Fr.
 Dressler was forced to close Immaculate Conception School in 1980.